by Darryl Cox, Senior Science & Policy Officer.

 Common name/s: Red-tailed cuckoo, Hill cuckoo

-Colour pattern: Females are black with red tails, similar to their host species, the Red-tailed bumblebee (B. lapidarius).
+Colour pattern: In Britain, females are black with red tails, similar to their host species, the Red-tailed bumblebee (B. lapidarius).
 However Red-tailed cuckoos are much sparser haired, lack pollen baskets, have large box shaped heads and distinctive black/blue wings.
 Some females have a faint yellow band which can be seen at the collar.
 Males can be variable, however usually have a faint yellow collar and bands across the midriff of the lower thorax and upper abdomen, with a red tail.
+Yellow-banded female forms are found in Asia.

 Favoured flowers: In spring – dandelions, comfrey, oxeye daisies.
 New females and males in summer – thistles ragwort, brambles and other garden plants like lavender.